signomix/signomix/README.md

 **IoT & data management platform**

->*Signomix is in the process of refactoring, including migration to the latest version of Cricket MSF and division into a set of microservices.
+>*Signomix is in the process of refactoring.
 Stay tuned.*

-Components forming the platform:
+The target platform architecture will consist of the microservices listed below.

 |Component|Version|Description|
 |---|---|---|